-The Andøya ozone measurements are no longer a part of the national monitoring programme, but direct financial support from the Ministry of Climate and Environment has made it possible to continue the measurements.
+The Andøya ozone measurements are no longer a part of the national monitoring programme, but financial support from the Ministry of Climate and Environment has made it possible to continue the measurements.
 This has been of great importance since the Tromsø/Andøya ozone time series started back in 1935 and is the second longest in the world.

-At Andøya the total ozone values are based on Brewer direct-sun (DS) measurements when available, as in Oslo.
+At Andøya the total ozone values are based on Brewer direct-sun (DS) measurements when available.
 For overcast days and days where the solar zenith angle is larger than 80° (sun lower than 10° above the horizon), the ozone values are based on the Brewer global irradiance (GI) method.
-The Brewer instrument at Andøya (B104) is a double monochromator MKIII, which allows ozone measurements at higher solar zenith angles than the Oslo instrument.
 As in Oslo, a GUV instrument provides ozone data when the Brewer instrument is out of order or Brewer measurements are inhibited by bad weather conditions.